ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 #### Metric

-Two metrics are used to measure the success of our encoder-decoder in compressing images then reconstructing them.
+Two metrics are used to determine the autoencoder's success.
+First, perceptual loss measures the semantic understanding of the reconstructed image in comparison to the original.
+Both the original and reconstructed images are passed through a [pre-trained VGG16](https://www.mygreatlearning.com/blog/introduction-to-vgg16/) convolutional neural network.
+There are 5 ReLU output locations following a convolutional block in the VGG16 network.
+The original and reconstructed images' encodings are compared at each of these locations.

+MSE between each of these representations.
+Summed up to determine total perceptual loss.
+Intuitively preferred to L2 loss because pixel-space based losses can encourage blurriness (https://arxiv.org/pdf/1801.03924.pdf).

 Trained by combination of perceptual loss and patch-based adversarial objective.
 Avoids blurriness introduced by relying solely on pixel-space based losses.
 This is because Euclidean distance is minimized by averaging all plausible outputs, which causes blurring.
 All training images in RGB space (HxWx3).
 Experiment with two kinds of regularizations: Previously popularized VQ and KL.
 SD models would ultimately use KL-regularization.